jfleming9357/EX288StudyGuide/README.md

 # EX288 Study Guide
+__NOTE:__ This is not being actively maintained.
+I am unfamiliar with current versions of the exam, as this was created September 2021.

 - Grades have been posted in slack channel previously without NDA issues, so this will follow the grading format
 - All chapter references are for __DO288 version 4.6 unless otherwise specified__